 \subsection{Characteristic classes}

 We begin the discussion with characteristic classes.
-Recall that all stable characteristic classes of a real vector bundle are determined by their Stiefel-Whitney and Pontrjagin classes.
-The relationship between the Stiefel-Whitney classes of the bundles $\bi{\mathrm{T}} M$ and $\mathrm{T} M$ was originally noticed by Cannas, Guillemin and Woodward in \cite{CGW}.
+Recall that all stable characteristic classes of a real vector bundle are determined by their Stiefel--Whitney and Pontrjagin classes.
+The relationship between the Stiefel--Whitney classes of the bundles $\bi{\mathrm{T}} M$ and $\mathrm{T} M$ was originally noticed by Cannas, Guillemin and Woodward in \cite{CGW}.
 Their result is based on the following proposition, which they mention in a footnote \cite{CGW} (see also \cite{cannas_da_silva_fold-forms_2010} when the hypersurface $Z$ is dividing).
 For a complete proof, the reader may also consult \cite[Proposition 11.1.1]{klaasse_geometric_2017}.

 \begin{proposition}[Cannas, Guillemin and Woodward] Let $(M, Z)$ be a $b$-manifold.
 Then, there exists a line bundle $L$ such that $\mathrm{T}M \oplus \mathbb{R} \cong \bi{\mathrm{T}} M \oplus L$. \end{proposition}